 Our curent PhD projects are:

-- A New Vision for Patient Safety Learning. [with Heart of England Foundation Trust]
+- A New Vision for Patient Safety Learning: Conceptualizing Unlearning in Routines and Practices. [with Heart of England Foundation Trust]

 - Board decision-making & strategic innovation.